State of the Art management of knee osteoarthritis?

 On June 30, 2014, a press release was issued from the medical journal Arthritis & Rheumatology, in it doctors say that their research suggests that more than one third of total knee replacements in the U.S. were “inappropriate.”
 Using a patient classification system developed and validated in Spain the study highlights the need for consensus on patient selection criteria among U.S. medical professionals treating those with the potential need of knee replacement surgery.

-The Agency for Healthcare Research and Quality reports:
+The Agency for Healthcare Research and Quality reported

-- Some experts believe the growth is due to use of an effective procedure, while others contend there is over-use of the surgery that relies on subjective criteria.
+- Some experts believe the growth of number of knee replacements is due to use of an effective procedure, while others contend there is over-use of the surgery that relies on subjective criteria.

-In a related editorial, Dr. Jeffery Katz from the Orthopedic and Arthritis Center for Outcomes Research at Brigham and Women’s Hospital in Boston, Mass., writes, “I agree with Riddle and colleagues, and with Escobar and colleagues, that we should be concerned about offering total knee replacements to subjects who endorse “none” or “mild” on all items of the pain and function scales.”
+In a related editorial, Dr. Jeffery Katz from the Orthopedic and Arthritis Center for Outcomes Research at Brigham and Women’s Hospital in Boston, Mass., writes, “we should be concerned about offering total knee replacements to subjects who endorse “none” or “mild” on all items of the pain and function scales.”

 For women and older patients, the chances of a successful knee replacement are lower